ChrisVilches/Ruby-Behavior-Tree/README.md

 #### Control nodes

 A control node decides the flow of the execution.
 In simpler words, it uses a certain logic to decide which branch to execute.
-This is where most of the similarities with a simple `if-else` come from.
+It could be one branch, multiple branches, or all of them.

 A control node cannot be a leaf (i.e. it must have children).

-There are two types of control nodes, and custom ones can be easily created ([see examples of custom control nodes](#custom-control-node)).
+By default, there are two types of control nodes, and custom ones can be easily created ([see examples of custom control nodes](#custom-control-node)).

 1. **Sequence:**
   a.
 Begins executing the first child node.